Syrian state media says dozens of Israeli rockets fired into Syria

 Fearing that Iran and Hezbollah are setting up a Lebanese-Syrian front against it, Israel has occasionally struck at their forces.
 Iran blamed it for an April 9 air strike that killed seven of its military personnel in Syria, and vowed revenge.

-Conricus said that, in Thursday’s attack, around 20 projectiles, most likely rockets, were fired by the Quds Force, an external arm of the Iranian Revolutionary Guards Corps, at around 12.10 a.m.
+Conricus said that in Thursday’s attack, around 20 projectiles, most likely rockets, were fired by the Quds Force, an external arm of the Iranian Revolutionary Guards Corps, at around 12.10 a.m.

 “A few of those rockets were intercepted” by Israel’s Iron Dome air defense system, Conricus told reporters.
 “We are not aware of any casualties.
 The amount of damage that we currently assess is low.”

-Asked if Israel retaliated for the salvo, he said, “We have retaliated but I have no further details about this.”
+Asked if Israel retaliated for the salvo, he said: “We have retaliated but I have no further details about this.”

 Expectations of a regional flare-up were stoked by U.S. President Donald Trump’s announcement on Tuesday that he was withdrawing from the Iranian nuclear deal.
 Hours later, Israeli rocket rockets targeted a military base in Kisweh, a commander in the pro-Syrian government regional alliance said.

 The strike killed 15 people, including eight Iranians, the Observatory said.
-Israel has neither confirmed or denied responsibility.
+Israel has neither confirmed nor denied responsibility.

-Reporting by Stephen Farrell and Dan Williams in Jerusalem and Dahlia Nehme in Beirut, writing by Angus McDowall; Editing Grant McCool, Toni Reinhold
+Reporting by Stephen Farrell and Dan Williams in Jerusalem and Dahlia Nehme in Beirut; Writing by Angus McDowall; Editing by Grant McCool and Peter Cooney